Anarcho-capitalism: On the state

+On egalitarianism

+Anarcho-capitalist theorists argue that left-wing forms of anarchism, such as anarcho-communism and anarcho-socialism, contain an inherent logical contradiction.
+They maintain that because human beings possess naturally diverse talents, preferences, and choices, unequal economic outcomes are an inevitable result of voluntary interaction.
+Consequently, they argue that any system attempting to enforce absolute equality of outcome or suppress private property rights would require a centralized, coercive apparatus to continuously intervene and restrict voluntary trade—rendering a state-free egalitarian society an impossibility.

+Murray Rothbard addressed the relationship between egalitarian goals and state power in his 1970 essay, Egalitarianism as a Revolt Against Nature, asserting that the enforcement of equality requires total authority.
+Rothbard explicitly argued that left-anarchists cannot maintain a stateless system without either accepting market outcomes or establishing a new state mechanism to suppress them.

 Non-aggression principle

-Writer Stanisław Wójtowicz says that although anarcho-capitalists are against centralized states, they believe that all people would naturally share and agree to a specific moral theory based on the non-aggression principle.
-While the Friedmanian formulation of anarcho-capitalism considers the presence of violence and assumes some degree of violence will occur, anarcho-capitalism as formulated by thinkers such as Rothbard holds strongly to the central libertarian nonaggression axiom, sometimes non-aggression principle.
-Rothbard wrote:
+Writer Stanisław Wójtowicz suggests that although anarcho-capitalists are against centralized states, they believe that all people would naturally share and agree to a specific legal theory based on the non-aggression principle.
+While the Friedmanian formulation of anarcho-capitalism considers the presence of violence and assumes some degree of violence will occur, anarcho-capitalism as formulated by thinkers such as Rothbard holds strongly to the central libertarian nonaggression axiom.

 The basic axiom of libertarian political theory holds that every man is a self-owner, having absolute jurisdiction over his own body.
 In effect, this means that no one else may justly invade, or aggress against, another's person.
 It follows then that each person justly owns whatever previously unowned resources he appropriates or "mixes his labor with".
 From these twin axioms – self-ownership and "homesteading" – stem the justification for the entire system of property rights titles in a free-market society.
 This system establishes the right of every man to his own person, the right of donation, of bequest (and, concomitantly, the right to receive the bequest or inheritance), and the right of contractual exchange of property titles.

-Rothbard's defence of the self-ownership principle stems from what he believed to be his falsification of all other alternatives, namely that either a group of people can own another group of people, or that no single person has full ownership over one's self.
+Rothbard's defense of the self-ownership principle stems from what he believed to be his falsification of all other alternatives, namely that either a group of people can own another group of people, or that no single person has full ownership over oneself.
 Rothbard dismisses these two cases on the basis that they cannot result in a universal ethic, i.e. a just natural law that can govern all people, independent of place and time.
-The only alternative that remains to Rothbard is self-ownership which he believes is both axiomatic and universal.
+The only alternative that remains to Rothbard is self-ownership, which he believes is both axiomatic and universal.